 Whether redomesticating, supplementing an insurance programme, expanding risk coverage or undertaking fully-collateralized reinsurance arrangements, captives seem almost instinctively able to adapt their strategies to meet business objectives.
 In an environment where the sponsor’s cost management objective is increasingly key, many captives continue to turn to insurance trusts as a low-cost alternative to meet collateral requirements for insurance obligations.

 Insurance trusts are easy to set up, significantly less expensive than Locs and do not encumber the captive’s or sponsor’s credit.
 Trust accounts can be evergreen and are typically funded with financial assets that are pledged to a designated insurance carrier as sole beneficiary.
-The collateral posted is an amount sufficient to ensure that the captive will fulfil its obligations and can be adjusted as the captive writes more or less business.
+The collateral posted is an amount sufficient to ensure that the captive will fulfill its obligations and can be adjusted as the captive writes more or less business.
 There is even potential for income generated on the portfolio of assets to be directed back to the captive.

 It is important, therefore, to choose the right insurance trust provider.
 A trustee who has a long-standing reputation in the market, strong relationships with carriers and advisors, and who can expedite the account set-up process, is crucial.
 The trustee should also be able to demonstrate deep expertise and knowledge of insurance collateral requirements under any of the U.S. regulations such as 114, 20, and NAIC Surplus Lines to name but a few.
 Furthermore, as collateral becomes an increasingly important aspect for captives doing business in many jurisdictions worldwide, a trustee who can offer global resources to seamlessly support cross-border collateral requirements and unlock asset values through sophisticated collateral optimization techniques, will add the most value.